Facebook plans its own currency for 2 billion-plus users

-SAN FRANCISCO (AP) — Facebook already rules daily communication for more than two billion people around the world.
+SAN FRANCISCO (AP) — Facebook already rules daily communication for more than 2 billion people around the world.
 Now it wants its own currency, too.

 The social network unveiled an ambitious plan Tuesday to create a new digital currency similar to Bitcoin for global use, one that could drive more e-commerce on its services and boost ads on its platforms.